matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 Axioms to Consider:
 1) **Sum Rule**: $$P(A) + P(B) + P(C) = 1$$ where A, B, C mutually exclusive and collectively exhaustive.
 2) **Product Rule**: $$P(A, B) = P(A|B) * P(A)$$ Consider the following problem:
 	We are pulling out of a hat A's and B's.
-What's the probability of getting an A and a B?
+What's the probability of getting an A and a B when there are 3 A's and 2 B's in the hat?
+	--> We first retrieve a B. The probability